santiago-rodrig/enumerable/README.md

 ﻿# Enumerable methods

-This proyect has as a goal the recreation of some of the methods provided by the [Enumerable](https://ruby-doc.org/core-2.6.3/Enumerable.html) module.
+This project has as a goal the recreation of some of the methods provided by the [Enumerable](https://ruby-doc.org/core-2.6.3/Enumerable.html) module.
 Project instructions are in [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks#project-2-enumerable-methods).